Angellala Rail Bridge: Description

-The bridge features a maximum span of 20 ft and is aligned on a straight track with the approaches being on a forty-chain curve.
-The abutments, piers and main spans of the bridge are original; however the approaches to the bridge have been reconstructed, and in 1994 intermediate supports allowing larger diesel-electric locomotives to operate between Roma and Charleville were incorporated into the structure.
+The bridge featured a maximum span of 20 ft and is aligned on a straight track with the approaches being on a forty-chain curve.
+The abutments, piers and main spans of the bridge were original; however the approaches to the bridge were reconstructed, and in 1994 intermediate supports allowing larger diesel-electric locomotives to operate between Roma and Charleville were incorporated into the structure.

 Heritage listing

 Angellala Rail Bridge was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The Angellala Creek Bridge is important in demonstrating the pattern of Queensland's history in particular the development of the railway network in Western Queensland.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 The riveted gusseted half through continuous plate girder spans are the second oldest of their type in Queensland.

 The place is important because of its aesthetic significance.

 The bridge is close to the Warrego highway and is and important landmark in the area being a feature of the western approach to Angellala.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The bridge is close to the Warrego Highway and is and important landmark in the area being a feature of the western approach to Angellala.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 The bridge is important for its association with the life and work of its designer Henry C Stanley, Chief Engineer for Railways.